-The Power of Play Reading Answers
+The Power of Play Reading Answers: IELTS Reading Practice Test with Answers

 You will encounter 40 questions in the Reading test.
 The passages in this test are taken from everyday things like guidelines, brochures, newspapers, and company handbooks.
 You can find a detailed description of the IELTS Reading Test in the table below.